Daily High to Daily Low: Is It Safe to Buy New Oriental Education & Technology Group Inc. (EDU)?

 Daiwa Securities gave a rating of “Neutral” to EDU, setting the target price at $2.40 in the report published on July 27th of the current year.

-Volatility was left at 9.12%, however, over the last 30 days, the volatility rate increased by 6.10%, as shares surge +4.97% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -69.60% lower at present.
+Volatility was left at 7.88%, however, over the last 30 days, the volatility rate increased by 6.51%, as shares sank -6.50% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -72.66% lower at present.

 Stock Fundamentals for EDU